Search by Keyword

-It is unfortunate that subsequent songs chosen by or written for Ringo to sing were not of this same caliber nor performed with the same exuberance.
-“Token” became a more appropriate word for songs such as “What Goes On?,” “Don’t Pass Me By” or the understandably unreleased “If You’ve Got Trouble.”
+It is unfortunate that some of the subsequent Beatles' songs sung by Ringo were not of this same caliber nor performed with the same exuberance.
+“Token” became a more appropriate word for songs such as “What Goes On?”
+“Don’t Pass Me By” or the understandably unreleased “If You’ve Got Trouble.”
 We can all be glad that this wasn’t the general rule.
-There were many high spots in Ringo’s vocal songs throughout their career which accentuated his vocal abilities and engendered the enthusiastic cooperation from the band as well as their producer George Martin.
+There were many high spots among Ringo’s vocal songs throughout their career which spotlighted his vocal abilities and engendered enthusiastic cooperation from the band as well as their producer George Martin.

 Written by: Luther Dixon & Wes Farrell